 HIV/AIDS.
 People living with HIV and AIDS have unique challenges due to the stigmatization of their disease.
-Macon County has 88 persons living with HIV (no AIDS diagnosis) and 83 diagnosed cases of AIDS.7 There is one program serving their housing needs, a small rental subsidy project administered by Dove.
+Macon County has 88 persons living with HIV (no AIDS diagnosis) and 83 diagnosed cases of AIDS.
+There is one program serving their housing needs, a small rental subsidy project administered by Dove.

-6 The two exceptions are the Crimido Agartments and Spring Creek Towers in Decaut, which are exampt from this regulation by virtue of their original funding stream.
-However, they must make 10% of their units available to movelderly persons with disabilities.
+&lt;sup>6 The two exceptions are the Orlando Agarments and Spring Creek Towers in Decaur, which are exampt from the regulation by virtue of their original funding stream.
+However, they must make 10% of their units available to nonelderly persons with disabilities.